 Team members: Peggy Valcke, David Stevens, Eva Lievens

 Tim Suter brings practical regulatory and policy insight to the research team, given his experience both as head of the UK government’s Broadcasting Policy during the development and parliamentary passage of the most recent communications legislation (the Communications Act 2003), and his subsequent role in the newly created converged regulator, Ofcom, of which he was the senior executive with responsibility for all aspects of content regulation, a member of the statutory Content Board and Deputy Chairman of the licensing committee.
 He was actively and directly engaged in the discussions around the scope and implementation of the AVMS Directive, both in his role at Ofcom and in his participation in EPRA, the umbrella body for European content regulatory authorities, of which he was Vice-President.On leaving Ofcom he founded Perspective Associates, a specialist advisory company which deals with issues of public policy and regulation in the media and communications sectors, and whose clients include governments, regulatory authorities and media and communications companies.

 The Central European University (CEU) is a research-intensive graduate university in the social sciences and the humanities and occupies an internationally recognised and socially engaged academic niche dedicated to cutting edge interdisciplinary research and policy-analysis.
-With a strong regional roots and global outreach, CEU through its Centre for Media and Communication Studies (CMCS) has become a centre of excellence for promoting media and communication studies throughout the Central and Eastern European region and beyond.
+With a strong regional roots and global outreach, CEU through its Centre for Media, Data and Society (CMDS, formerly CMCS) has become a centre of excellence for promoting media and communication studies throughout the Central and Eastern European region and beyond.

 The quality of the analysis and reports has safeguarded by an advisory board representing expertise in the various facets involved in this study (regulatory theory, media policy and economics).